The Chief Financial and Operating Officer Role

 - Oversee implementation of GP’s (midstream) IT project to build a relational database to support real time investment decision making - integrating financial and social impact considerations

-- Oversee and manage outside technical vendors when appropriate
+- Oversee and manage outside technical vendors and outsourced business functions

 - Direct strategic planning for lean, sustainable technology improvements

 The position requires an advanced degree in business administration, finance, or a related field.
-A JD would be a favorable asset, but not required.
-International transaction experience is strongly desired.
+While we do not require a JD, it is a favorable asset.
+International debt transaction experience is strongly preferred.